Digital Video Articles, Tutorials, Guides & Q & A

 Use a Tape to Digital Service

 The only way to play a VHS tape is through a VHS or S-VHS VCR or VHS or S-VHS video camera.
-If you don’t have access to them, here’s a sensible option.
+If you can’t access them, here’s a sensible option.
 Especially if you have only a few tapes to play.

-Once you’re tapes are digitized, you have much control over how you watch your VHS videos.
+Once your tapes are digitized, you have much control over how you watch your VHS videos.

 You can play your videos on a DVD player or Blu-ray player.
-With an MP4 file you can play back your videos on a computer, smartphone, HDTV or upload it to a video sharing service like YouTube to share with family and friends.
+With an MP4 file, you can play back your videos on a computer, smartphone, or HDTV or upload them to a video-sharing service like YouTube to share with family and friends.

 So, the wise option is to transfer your VHS tapes to digital as soon as possible.